compact-encoding/compact-encoding-struct/README.md

 #### `{ flag: flag }`

-`flag` is proovided as a compact-encoding defined for flags.
+`flag` is a compact-encoding defined for setting flag bits.
 The value in the message should be `true`/`false` and will be encoded/decoded using a bitfield to save bytes.

+#### `{ constant: constant(enc, val) }`

+`constant` encodes a fixed value `val` for all messages, even if this field is already set.

+It acts as a static property on the encoded/decoded message, decoding will throw if the encoded value does not match the expected value.